shayan2772/portfolio/README.md

 ### External Links Removed
 All external project links, GitHub links, and social media links (except LinkedIn and WhatsApp) have been removed:
-- Project cards now show descriptive labels instead of "Live Demo" and "GitHub" buttons
+- Project cards now show descriptive labels instead of "Live Demo", "GitHub", and "Case Study" buttons
-- Download CV buttons are disabled with visual indication
+- Download CV buttons removed completely from hero and about sections
+- Twitter/X icon removed from footer
 - Social media icons in footer are grayed out (except LinkedIn which remains active)
 - Contact form replaced with direct email and WhatsApp buttons